Nullvora/mabor-bench/README.md

 ## Development

-To develop `burn-bench` using your local development stack (including the benchmark server and website), use the alias `cargo bbd` instead of `cargo bb`.
+To develop `mabor-bench` using your local development stack (including the benchmark server and website), use the alias `cargo bbd` instead of `cargo bb`.

-This alias builds `burn-bench` in debug mode and automatically points it to local endpoints.
+This alias builds `mabor-bench` in debug mode and automatically points it to local endpoints.

 ## Integration with GitHub